Highly Available cross-premises and VNet-to-VNet connectivity

 This article provides an overview of Highly Available configuration options for your cross-premises and VNet-to-VNet connectivity using Azure VPN gateways.

-To provide better availability for your cross premises connections, there are a couple of options available:
+To provide better availability for your cross premises connections, there are a few options available:

 - Multiple on-premises VPN devices